TD Bank vs. Bank of America: Which small business lender is right for you?

 Choose Bank of America for secured and unsecured financing

-Bank of America offers a wide range of secured and unsecured financing solutions, including term loans, lines of credit, commercial real estate financing, equipment loans and SBA loans, catering to businesses of different sizes.
+Bank of America business loans offer a wide range of secured and unsecured financing solutions, including term loans, lines of credit, commercial real estate financing, equipment loans and SBA loans, catering to businesses of different sizes.
 Since businesses can choose between secured and unsecured business loans, they have more control over their borrowing experience.

-Keep in mind BOA’s specific eligibility criteria require a minimum of two years in operation, a minimum annual revenue of $100,000 and a minimum personal credit score of 670, so established businesses with or without valuable assets may find it suitable.
+Keep in mind BOA’s specific eligibility criteria require a minimum of two years in operation and a minimum personal credit score of 700, so established businesses with or without valuable assets may find it suitable.
+However, you can qualify for its cash-secured business line of credit with less time in business or annual revenue than its other loans.
+This can help you get established with the lender to qualify for other financing in the future as your business grows.

 Alternatives